My Dad’s Easter Sunday is Coming

 He held back and watched as His Son was bludgeoned and beaten and whipped and spat upon and nailed to a cross with no mercy.
 What His tears must have been like that Friday afternoon.

 Then Sunday morning came.

-I can almost picture Father God — His face exploding with the most radiant smile in all of eternity saying, “There you are!” and welcoming His Son back from the dead.
+I can almost picture Father God at the resurrection — His face exploding with the most radiant smile in all of eternity saying, “There you are!” and welcoming His Son back from the dead.